MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-org.md

     ![Screenshot of the final flow.](media\getting-started-org\finished-flow.png)

-Following this example, it is possible to imagine a wide range of scenarios where Power Automate can be used to automate tasks.
+Following this example, it's possible to imagine a wide range of scenarios where Power Automate can be used to automate tasks.
 The abundance of actions, combined with cloud management capabilities, affords endless possibilities to individual users and organizations.

 ## Next Steps